 Flavor Variations

-- Avocado: For a creamy, healthy alternative.
+- Avocado: For a creamy, healthy twist .

 Themed Colored Eggs